cs1302uga/cs1302-tutorials/inheritance/inheritance.md

 In its simplest terms, **inheritance** in Java is a way to create a new class based on an existing class.
-Consider these relatively small classes, `Person` and `Employee`, that **do not** take advantage of inheritance (implementation details for each method have intentionally been removed):
+Consider these relatively small classes, `Person` and `Employee`, that **do not** take advantage of inheritance (implementation details for each method are intentionally not included):

 ```java
 import java.time.LocalDate;